 [St]:[EBiB]:[FeBr3]:[Ligand] = 200:1:1: (1 or 2), in 50%(v/v) anisole at 100 oC, after 21 h

-The reduction process was studied via UV/VIS/NIR spectroscopy of 30 mM FeIIIBr3 in DMF in the presence of 1 equiv TTMPP at room temperature (23 oC) and the change of absorbance corresponding to FeIII and FeII was followed over time.
+The reduction process was studied via UV/VIS/NIR spectroscopy of 30 mM FeIIIBr3 in DMF in the presence of 1 equivalent of TTMPP at room temperature (23 oC) and the change of absorbance corresponding to FeIII and FeII was followed over time.
 The absorption bands of FeIII with halide ligands between 680 and 735 nm decreased strongly after addition of 1 equiv of TTMPP.
-The absorbance continued to decrease in the following 2 h, indicating a continuous gradual reduction process.
+The absorbance continued to decrease over 2 h, indicating a continuous gradual reduction process.
 The broad absorbance of FeII, which could be observed at 2000 nm, appeared quickly after addition of TTMPP and continued to increase during 2 h.
 The reduction of FeIII by phosphine should result in the corresponding dibromophosphorane.

-An FeBr2,/FeBr3, tetrabutylammonium bromide catalyst was employed for an ATRP grafting-from reaction resulting in formation of brush macromolecules with a narrow molecular weight distribution (Mw/Mn = 1.18-1.28).(24) Initiation efficiencies were calculated by cleaving the side chains by alcoholysis and then injecting to product into gel permeation chromatography.
-The initiation efficiencies were ca. 80-95 %, showing relatively higher values for the “grafting from” polymerization with an iron catalyst.
+Molecules with complex topology can also be prepared using iron based catalyst systems.
+An FeBr2,/FeBr3, tetrabutylammonium bromide catalyst was employed for an ATRP dense “grafting-from” reaction of styrene, butyl acrylate and diethylene glycol ethyl acrylate resulting in formation of brush macromolecules with a narrow molecular weight distribution (Mw/Mn = 1.18-1.28).(31) Initiation efficiencies were calculated by cleaving the side chains by alcoholysis and then injecting to product into a gel permeation chromatography column.
+The initiation efficiencies were ca. 80-95 %, showing relatively higher values for the “grafting from” polymerization with an iron catalyst than with copper based systems.
+Furthermore the rate of polymerization with iron based catalysts was more sensitive to temperature than observed with copper based catalyst systems.
+The brush macromolecule formed with PDEGA side chains displayed theromoresponsive properties, a LCST, in aqueous solution.
 These results indicate that iron catalyzed ATRP can provide well controlled polymerizations even when targeting dense grafting from procedures.